COSW-ECI/spring-boot-secure-api/README.md

 4) Run the project using the Gradle command *bootRun*.

-5) Try that authentication works with the following command from the console:
+5) Verify that authentication works with the following command (from the console):

 ```
 curl -H "Content-Type: application/json" -X POST -d '{"username":"xyz","password":"password"}' http://localhost:8080/user/login
 ```

-6) Implement the API for the TODO objects.
+6) Implement the API for the TODO object.
 In order to do that you need to follow the next steps:

 * Create a model class for the TODO object inside the models package.
 * Create a *TodoService* and *TodoServiceImpl* that has the following methods and the corresponding implementations: